Pavan-Y/druid/README.md

 ## Prerequisites

 - A machine with a minimum of 5 GB RAM.
 If using AWS, consider the `t2.large` instance type and allow incoming traffic on port 8888 in the security group.
-- Java Development Kit (JDK) is a prerequisite.
+- Java is a prerequisite.
 Install it with the following command:

     ```bash
     sudo apt install default-jre